igsxf22/python_unreal_ardupilot/README.md

 - Python Unreal TCP Relay: https://github.com/igsxf22/python_unreal_relay
 - Dronekit, PyMavlink
 - ArduPilot SITL
-    - Mission Planner, Docker container, MavProxy, any souce you can access with Dronekit
+    - Mission Planner, Docker container, MavProxy, any source you can access with Dronekit
 - Optional: A game model for your aircraft